 Unless more than 75% percent of the plant is severely damaged and dying, your plant will likely make a full recovery.

-In cases where the damage is too expansive, you may have to obtain cuttings from the healthiest portions of the plant for propagation and discard the rest.
+In cases where the damage is too expansive because of too much water, you may have to obtain cuttings from the healthiest portions of the plant for propagation and discard the rest.

 Pruning And Uprooting

-The first thing you need to do is prune away the worst visible damage.
+The first thing you need to do is prune away the worst visible damage using scissors or pruning shears.

 This includes brown or blackening leaves and deadheading any wilting or faded blooms.

-You don’t need to remove yellowing leaves but not browning, as this is often caused by the inability to produce chlorophyll, and affected leaves will usually recover.
+You don’t need to remove yellowing leaves, but not browning, as this is often caused by the inability to produce chlorophyll, and affected hydrangea leaves will usually recover.

 Once you’ve removed any severe damage, it’s time to uproot the plant.
 This can be done by slipping the plant from its pot for potted plants.